11ty/eleventy-base-blog/src/posts/2011/yet-more-windows-short-cuts.md

 ---
-pageTitle: Yet more windows short cuts
+title: Yet more windows short cuts
 date: 2011-05-11
 tags: a11y
 ---